Cape Town: Home ownership

+In February 2026, the City of Cape Town announced plans to significantly increase municipal rates for short-term rental properties, as part of combating low housing availability.
+The shift will result in short-term rentals, like those from Airbnb and Booking.com, being charged commercial tariffs instead of residential ones.
+This would increase their tariffs by as much as 135%, and put them in the same category that hotels and guest houses already are.
+As part of the announcement, the City stated it was correcting an imbalance in taxes, and that short-term rental operators should not be able to benefit from residential tariffs while running what is effectively a commercial business.

+Despite not being the largest city in South Africa by population, Cape Town has built the highest number of affordable housing units, by a significant margin.
+During the period 1994 through 2025, the City of Cape Town constructed a total of 202,070 affordable housing units.
+In February 2026, it was reported that during the preceding five years, Cape Town had handed over a total of 12,401 affordable houses (equating to 2,480 per year).
+This was more affordable homes than the next two largest metros combined, and 152% more affordable homes than Johannesburg (a significantly larger city by population) handed over during the same period.

 In early 2025, 14% of homes listed for sale were new to the market.
 The most common size of properties for sale was 2-bedroom, followed by 3-bedroom properties.

-The city is home to some of South Africa's most expensive neighborhoods, including Constantia and Bishopscourt in the Southern Suburbs; Tamboerskloof and Higgovale in the City Bowl; and Fresnaye, Camps Bay, Clifton, Llandudno, and Bantry Bay in the Atlantic Seaboard.
+The city is home to some of South Africa's most expensive neighbourhoods, including Constantia and Bishopscourt in the Southern Suburbs; Tamboerskloof and Higgovale in the City Bowl; and Fresnaye, Camps Bay, Clifton, Llandudno, and Bantry Bay in the Atlantic Seaboard.
 Affluent areas are popular with international buyers from countries including the United Kingdom, the Netherlands, Germany, and France, with some purchasing homes around R60 million (~ £2.5 million / €3 million / US$3.3 million).
 9 out of South Africa's 10 most expensive suburbs are in Cape Town.

 In 2021, Cape Town's residential property market was valued at R1.22 trillion, the highest out of all major South African metropolitan areas.
 The city's property market constituted 72% of the entire Western Cape's residential property market value, and 21% of the national property market value.
 The city had significantly more homes valued in the luxury market segment (at 43% of the total) than in any other major South African metro area.
 In the same year, there were around 800,000 residential properties located in Cape Town.
 76% of those were detached homes, 15% were apartments, and 9% were semi-detached homes.